Technology

 Boot scooters are less powerful than those that can be driven on the road (see below), which makes them better suited to short journeys (normally of less than 10 miles).
 They are light and manoeuvrable, and can be used indoors, but their smaller, less-padded seats often mean they're not as comfortable as larger models.
 Their wheels may also struggle with shallow kerbs.

-The ease of lifting a scooter in and out of a car, and how they handle on kerbs and different terrains, are just three of the things we check when carrying out our mobility scooter reviews.
+The ease of lifting a scooter in and out of a car, and how they handle on kerbs and different terrains, are just three of the things we check when carrying out our .

 Mobility scooters for the road